covcom/205CDE/01 C9 IDE/README.md

 4. You have seen previously files installed by in Apache package using `dpkg -L apache2`.
 Now let's have a little look to understand how to configure Apache.
 Open the apache2.conf file in C9 or Ubuntu.
 Have a read through, especially the following block.
 This refers to the folder we used before.
 For explanations of these options, refer to the [official documentation](http://httpd.apache.org/docs/2.2/mod/core.html).

+    > The official documentation on configuring Apache on Ubuntu is [here](https://help.ubuntu.com/lts/serverguide/httpd.html)

     ```xml
     <Directory /var/www/>
         Options Indexes FollowSymLinks